 Ticks are an indisputably dreaded enemy.
-None of us wants to find a tick on our dogs, other pets or ourselves.
-Besides the obvious “ick” factor, ticks are bad news because they may transmit diseases and even cause anemia or paralysis.
-As a dog owner, there are some basics you should know about the risks of ticks, as well as their removal and prevention.
-With proper knowledge, you can help protect your dog from the threat of ticks.
+No one wants to find ticks anywhere near the family dog.
+You certainly don't want a tick on or near you!
+Besides the obvious “icky” factor, ticks are bad news because they may transmit diseases and even cause anemia or paralysis.

 - Deer tick

 The Dangers of Ticks

 Though they are known vectors of disease, not all ticks transmit disease.
 In fact, many ticks carry no diseases.
 However, the threat of disease is always present where ticks are concerned, and these risks should be taken seriously.
 Most tick-borne diseases will take several hours to transmit to a host, so the sooner a tick is located and removed, the lower the risk of disease.

 The symptoms of most tick-borne diseases include fever and lethargy.
 Some tick-borne diseases can also cause weakness, lameness, joint swelling and/or anemia.
 Signs may take days, weeks, or months to appear.

 Some ticks can cause a temporary condition called tick paralysis, which is manifested by a gradual onset of difficulty walking that may develop into paralysis.
 These signs typically begin to resolve soon after the tick is removed.

 If you notice these or any other signs of illness in your dog, contact your veterinarian as soon as possible so that proper testing and necessary treatments can begin.
 The following are some known tick-borne diseases:

 What Can You Do About Ticks?